thepeerstack/python-sdk/README.md

     email="dwave101@gmail.com")
 ```
 ### Remove an indexed user
-This methods helps to remove the details of an indexed user from a specific account
+This method helps to remove the details of an indexed user from a specific account

 ```python
 test = thepeer_instance.delete_user("3bbb0fbf-82fa-48a0-80eb-d2c0338fe7dd")